guthriec/fluxy-sample/README.md

 * ``` /user/auth ```
   * Accepts POST.
-  * Takes POST parameters 'username' and 'password', attempts to authenticate the user.
-Returns a 200 on success, 401 on bad credentials, or a 400 on a bad request.
+  * Takes POST parameters 'email' and 'password', attempts to authenticate the user.
+If POST parameter is instead 'access_token', authenticates the user through Facebook.
+Returns a 200 on success, 401 on bad credentials, a 400 on a bad request, or a 403 if the user has only ever authenticated via Facebook and has not created a password.
 Has JSON, whose 'success' key indicates if the login credentials were valid or not.
 Authentication lasts until cookie is cleared (for now).

 * ``` /user/vendors ```
   * Accepts GET.